(identifier? obj)- procedure

 (symbol=? (syntax->datum id_1)

-if the bindings for the two id
+(syntax->datum id_2)))(free-identifier=? id1 id2)Returns #t if the bindings for the two ids would refer to the same

 lexical binding if inserted as free identifiers in the output of the

 transformer.
-If either of the id
+If either of the ids is not lexically bound, return

-if they are symbolic-identifier=?
+#t if they are symbolic-identifier=?.
+Otherwise, return #f.

 map to the same lexical address within their respective lexical